-- The proportion of all portfolio securities that do not have an ESG score may not exceed 10% of the Fund's assets. - A maximum of 10% of the Fund's investments will consist of cash and derivatives. - How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?
+- The proportion of all portfolio securities that do not have an ESG score may not exceed 10% of the Fund's assets. - A maximum of 10% of the Fund's investments will consist of cash, short-term money market instruments and derivatives. - How does the use of derivatives attain the environmental or social characteristics promoted by the financial product?